Ahmed-AG/cyberdojo-page/index.md

 ## About

 Ahmed Abugharbia is a SANS instructor for SEC540: Cloud Security and DevSecOps Automation, he also works for CDW’s Managed Security Services.
 He manages a team of engineers that are responsible for building managed cloud security services.
-Ahmed is also a co-founder of Cystack consulting, which has been serving clients in the Middle East since 2010.
 [Read more.](https://www.sans.org/profiles/ahmed-abugharbia/){:target="_blank"}

 ---